HCTC: Frequently Asked Questions

 1. How will I find out if I am a candidate for the HCTC?

-You will receive an HCTC Eligibility Kit in the mail once the HCTC Program is notified by your state workforce agency or the PBGC that you may be able to receive the tax credit.
+You will receive an HCTC Eligibility Certificate in the mail once the HCTC Program is notified by your state workforce agency or the PBGC that you may be able to receive the tax credit.

 2. How do I know if I'm covered under the TAA Program?